Income Tax Guide 2025 - Income Tax Basic Concepts

 Shares and securities of a company that are listed on a recognized stock exchange, mutual funds, units of equity oriented mutual funds and zero-coupon bonds are considered long term when they are held for a period greater than 12 months.

-Immovable property such as land, building, house etc. are considered long term when they are held for a period greater than 24 months.
+Immovable property such as land, building, house etc. and movable property like jewellery are considered long term when they are held for a period greater than 24 months.

 This distinction is important as the income tax rates applied to capital gains differ greatly.

-Where short term capital gains are taxed at 15% or the rate of the individuals slab as applicable, long term capital gains are taxed at 10%/ 20%.
-Also, the long-term capital gains provides the option of indexation benefit, which is basically the cost of the asset adjusted for inflation so that only real gains are taxed.
+Where short term capital gains are taxed at 20% or the rate of the individuals slab as applicable, long term capital gains are taxed at 12.5%.

 What Is TDS: Tax Deducted At Source?